|

 thousands.
 The Protestant Reformation of 1520 AD began the separation of church and state on

 a more massive scale (saving the church from state-types of corruption).
-Today, various
+Today, while many do not, various

 Christian churches & denominations continue infant baptism: